GRADIEND: Feature Learning within Neural Networks Exemplified through Biases: Experiments

 \subsection{Training}

-\rev{ Each training step processes a batch of \glspl{tpt} with a target class chosen uniformly at random, ensuring that only gradients for that single target contribute to the \gradiend\ input within a training step.
-To ensure that debiasing affects the language model itself and not just the token prediction head, we exclude the prediction layers from the set of \gradiend\ parameters while using all others.
-Implementation details, hyperparameters, and initialization are described in Appendix~\ref{app:training}. }
+Each training step processes a batch of \glspl{tpt} with a target class chosen uniformly at random, ensuring that only gradients for that single target contribute to the \gradiend\ input within a training step.
+To ensure that debiasing affects the language model itself and not just the token prediction head, we exclude the prediction layers from the set of \gradiend\ parameters \rev{(i.e., the \acrshort{mlm} and \acrshort{clm} heads),} while using all \rev{other weights, including the embeddings and the attention and MLP weights of every transformer layer.} Implementation details, hyperparameters, and initialization are described in Appendix~\ref{app:training}.

-\subsection{\rev{Feature Encoder}}
+\subsection{Feature Encoder}

-\rev{ We evaluate whether the \glspl{gradae} encode the intended feature \ref{item:hyp1} by analyzing their encoder outputs on \begin{enumerate*}[label=\textbf{(\arabic*)}] \item training-like data (i.e., same target tokens as seen during training) and \item neutral data (i.e., tokens unseen in training and unrelated to the feature). \end{enumerate*} We expect training tokens to yield consistent encodings near $\pm1$ (due to the $\tanh$ activation), and neutral tokens to map near $0$, as the natural midpoint between the class extremes. }
+We evaluate whether the \glspl{gradae} encode the intended feature \rev{(hypothesis \ref{item:hyp1})} by analyzing their encoder outputs on \begin{enumerate*}[label=\textbf{(\arabic*)}] \item training-like data (i.e., same target tokens as seen during training) and \item neutral data (i.e., tokens unseen in training and unrelated to the feature). \end{enumerate*} We expect training tokens to yield consistent encodings near $\pm1$ (due to the $\tanh$ activation), and neutral tokens to map near $0$, as the natural midpoint between the class extremes.

-\rev{ Figure~\ref{fig:encoded-values} shows the encoded values for gender across all models, while Figure~\ref{fig:encoded-values-race-religion} presents results for race and religion for \bertbase\ (results for other models are provided in Appendix~\ref{app:encoder}).
+Figure~\ref{fig:encoded-values} shows the encoded values for gender across all models, while Figure~\ref{fig:encoded-values-race-religion} presents results for race and religion for \bertbase\ (other models \rev{and ablation studies on gender feature stability and data/token variability are in Appendix~\ref{app:encoder}}).
 For evaluation, we use the \traindata\ test split to capture feature-related gradients, and \traindatazero\ where feature unrelated tokens are masked in the same sentences as \traindata.
 We also include the independently derived neutral dataset \gerneutral.
 For race and religion, training data from other classes are additionally reused for evaluation as well (e.g., \emph{Asian $\to$ Black} for an Asian/White model).
-Within each evaluation, all subsets are balanced by downsampling to the size of the smallest split. }
+Within each evaluation, all subsets are balanced by downsampling to the size of the smallest split.